cami-rs/cami/README.md

 - is initial (for a given 3rd party crate),
 - is deemed temporary/unstable, especially if the (3rd party) crate is actively maintained, because then we hope to move the implementation to the 3rd party crate.
-Such a move would be a major change (more below),
+Such a move would be a **major** change (more below),
-- will stay longterm only if the (3rd party) crate is unmaintained, or its maintainers are overloaded,
+- will stay longterm only if the (3rd party) crate is unmaintained, or its maintainers are overloaded, but:
 - counts towards [crates.io](https://crates.io)'s limit of 300 features (see below).
 Why?
-We make such 3rd part crates optional dependencies, hence each crate counts as one feature.
-And,
+We make such (3rd party) crates optional dependencies in `cami`, hence each crate counts as one feature.
+- adds a new feature `adopt-***` for the given crate, like `adopt-abcc` for crate `abcc`.
-- if migrated out (to the 3rd party crate) later, this temporarily needs two features (defined in `cami`), in addition to any extra feature(s) mentioned next, hence limiting the number of crates being migrated at the same time to be under 150,
+- if migrated out (to the involved 3rd party crate, let's say, `abcc`) later, this temporarily needs two features each (defined in `cami`):
+  - `adopt-abcc` (during the first migration period only) and
+  - `migrated-abcc` (during both the first and the second migration period)

+  (in addition to any extra features mentioned below).
+That limits the number of crates being supported in `cami` itself, or being migrated out, at any time, to be under 150.

+  And, if a crate doesn't get migrated completely (for example, if it becomes unmaintained), it keeps depending on `migrated-abcc` feature of `cami`.
+Such "occupied" features count against the limit of 300 features - possibly longterm.
-- if the related behavior varies depending on that crate's feature(s), then we'd need to add related features to `cami`, too - and those extra `cami` features would also count against the limit of 300,
+- if the related behavior (ordering and equality) varies depending on that crate's feature(s), then we'd need to add related features to `cami`, too - and those extra `cami` features would also count against the limit of 300,
-- increases `cami`'s **minor** version, but if migrated to the 3rd party later, it increases `cami`'s **major** version.
+- increases `cami`'s **minor** version, but if later migrated out (to that crate itself), it then increases `cami`'s **major** version.

 ### Implemented by 3rd party (preferred)

 We prefer (3rd party) crates to implement `cami` traits (for their types, indeed), because

-- they can assure correctness more, as know their types, they can adapt the Cami traits' implementation if they change their type's implementation,
+- they can assure correctness more, as they know their types
+- they can update `cami` traits' implementation if they change their type's implementation,
 - they can optimize based on their knowledge of the type's behavior and its consistency,
 - they can optimize by using private/`pub(crate)` fields/functions,
 - implementing the traits on their side doesn't need any new features added to `cami` (so it doesn't